-The Fund may be required to withhold from all distributions and redemption proceeds payable to U.S. shareholders who fail to provide the Fund with their correct taxpayer identification numbers or to make required certifications, or who have been notified by the IRS that they are subject to backup withholding.
+The Fund or other applicable withholding agent may be required to withhold U.S. federal income tax ("backup withholding") at the applicable rate from all distributions and redemption proceeds payable to U.S. shareholders who fail to provide their correct taxpayer identification numbers or to make required certifications, or who have been notified by the IRS that they are subject to backup withholding.
 Certain shareholders specified in the Code generally are exempt from such backup withholding.
-This backup withholding is not an additional tax.
-Any amounts withheld may be refunded or credited against the shareholder's U.S. federal income tax liability, provided the required information is timely furnished to the IRS.
+Any amount withheld under the backup withholding rules is not an additional tax and is generally allowed as a credit against the U.S. shareholder's U.S. federal income tax liability and could entitle such shareholder to a refund, provided the required information is timely furnished to the IRS.